Nemasys Leatherjacket Killer - Autumn Application to treat 500 sq m.

 How do I apply LeatherJacket nematodes?

-Apply the nematodes to moist lawns when the soil temperature is above 10ºC (50ºF).
-Immediately after application water the grass well so the nematodes are washed into the soil to reach the roots where the leatherjackets will be and make sure the lawn does not dry out after applying nematodes.
+- It is very important to irrigate immediately after application, water the grass well so the nematodes are washed below the thatch layer into the soil to reach the roots where the larvae will be feeding.

 Applying Nematodes with a hose end feeder:

-- Divide the 500 sqm to be treated into 100 sqm areas.
+- Mark out area to be treated by dividing the 500 sqm to be treated into 100 sqm areas.

 - Wash the feeder through with water to ensure it is clean.